Graphic Equalizer

 • Treble (20 kHz)

 Graphic equalization reduces the effect of resonant peaks and dips in loudspeaker response.
 Furthermore, in an acoustic environment, it reduces the tendency of acoustic feedback to occur.
-As the overall gain (volume) of the sound system is turned up, feedback will first occur at the frequency (or frequencies) where the system has a peak.
-It typically begins with the slight ringing and becomes a loud howl.
+As the sound system's overall gain (volume) is turned up, feedback will first happen at the frequency (or frequencies) where the system peaks.
+It typically begins with a slight ringing and becomes a loud howl.
 When one uses a graphic equalizer to attenuate the first peak, the overall system gain increases until the next (formerly lower) peak begins to feedback.
-That peak is then attenuated using another graphic EQ band, and the system gain can be further increased.
-When the peaks have all been levelled to the extent possible with the EQ, the overall gain may usually increase from 6 dB to 10 dB above the initial gain before the feedback commences.
+That peak is then attenuated using another graphic EQ band, and the system gain can increase further.
+When the peaks have all been leveled to the extent possible with the EQ, the overall gain may increase from 6 dB to 10 dB above the initial gain before the feedback commences.

 In conclusion

-The graphic equalizer is a very useful tool, but it cannot substitute for good acoustics or for well-designed amplifier/loudspeaker systems.
-Excessive boosts, especially at the lower frequencies, drains much of the available amplifier power, overstresses the drivers in the loudspeaker system, and reduces overall system headroom.
-Excessive cat takes out noticeable portions of the program along with the desired response peak of the noise component.
+The graphic equalizer is a handy tool but cannot substitute for good acoustics or well-designed amplifier/loudspeaker systems.
+Excessive boosts, especially at the lower frequencies, drain much of the available amplifier power, overstress the drivers in the loudspeaker system, and reduce overall system headroom.
+Excessive cat removes noticeable portions of the program and the desired response peak of the noise component.